robvanson/akouste/README.md

 - \{\{\{name\|style\}\}\} creates a text field showing the string in column *name* in *style*.
   For instance, \{\{\{LangA\|font-style: italic;\}\}\} would show the text in *italic* of the current stimulus in the column labeled *LangA* of the stimulus table.

 *Note: Stimulus related constructs are not functional in the editor preview window of akousteCreate.html.
-The text stimulus {{{name|style}}} constructs might, therefore, be invisible in the preview window.*
+Therefore, the audio stimulus is replaced by a short beep sound in the preview window.
+The text stimulus {{{name|style}}} constructs is replaced by* **XXXX** *in the preview window.*

 *All* sounds have to be played before the subject can proceed to the next stimulus.